Monarchy: History and Evolution to the Present

 Monarchy in the 20th Century

-Today, many monarchies have evolved into symbolic or representative functions.
-However, in some countries, such as those in the Middle East (Saudi Arabia, Oman), monarchs still retain considerable political influence.
-Japan, on the other hand, is one of the most traditional examples of a constitutional monarchy whose dynasty has remained uninterrupted since time immemorial.
+The 20th century marked a dramatic shift toward democratization.
+The end of World War I saw the collapse of several major monarchical empires, such as the German and Austro-Hungarian Empires.
+Although monarchy did not disappear entirely, it transformed into a more ceremonial element in many countries.
+Today, many monarchies have evolved toward symbolic or representative functions.
+However, in some countries, such as those in the Middle East (Saudi Arabia, Oman), monarchs still maintain considerable political influence.
+Japan, on the other hand, is one of the most traditional examples of a constitutional monarchy whose dynasty has remained unbroken since time immemorial.

 List of current monarchies